 What can you do with rules?

 Why are data missing?
-Simply because the systems like let’s say Stripe and QuickBooks are built for different tasks, which means Stripe doesn’t have any accounts or classes but you might want to have them in QuickBooks.
+Simply because the systems like let’s say Stripe and QuickBooks Online are built for different tasks, which means Stripe doesn’t have any accounts or classes but you might want to have them in QuickBooks Online.

 Missing data filling example:

-Let’s say you want all the transactions where the total amount is equal or greater than 100 from Stripe to be applied to a specific class, e.g., Apples in QuickBooks.
+Let’s say you want all the transactions where the total amount is equal or greater than 100 from Stripe to be applied to a specific class, e.g., Food in QuickBooks Online.

-Here it is the transaction in QuickBooks after the sync and update:
+Here is the transaction in QuickBooks Online after the sync and update: